 Adding Existing

 Once you select Add Existing > {Select a Component}, you can search components.
 (Yes, I said search.)
 Then after selecting the component like an Entity, you can select which subcomponents you add.
 My rule is to add the bare minimum needed for the work to be done.
 Do not just add all components, unless it is a custom entity and this solution will be the first move of that custom entity to another environment.
-Same goes for the entity metadata, I would leave them both unchecked unless first time move of custom entity.
+Same goes for the entity metadata, I would leave them both unchecked unless first time move of a custom entity.

 Select Components